DWyatb/Machine-Unlearning-based-on-Trapdoors-Equipped-with-a-Distillator/JS_compProb/README.md

 ```

-* For NEG, RandomLabel, BadT:
-JSmodule.py should be in the directery before xxx_JSdivergence.py is executed
+* models/resnet.py should be in the directery before xxx_JSdivergence.py is executed